rafaeljcd/data_engineering_bootcamp/1_4_1_Setting_up_the_Environment_on_Google_Cloud.md

    ![](https://i.imgur.com/viS2IZl.png)

-4. Now restart to connect to the Virtual Machine Instance, and you'll be able to login with the Anaconda env.
+4. Now restart to connect to the Virtual Machine Instance, and you'll be able to log in with the Anaconda env.

    ![](https://i.imgur.com/uqnEYrO.png)